-Proposal for a regulation Recital 121 a (new) Text proposed by the Commission
+Proposal for a regulation Recital 121 a (new)

 (121a) This Regulation allows the principle of public access to official documents to be taken into account when applying the provisions set out in this Regulation.
 Personal data in documents held by a public authority or a public body may be disclosed by this authority or body in accordance with Member State legislation to which the public authority or public body is subject.
 Such legislation shall reconcile the right to the protection of personal data with the principle of public access to official documents.